PrateekAdhikaree/simple-youtube/README.md

   - [VideoDetail](src/components/VideoDetail.js)
   - [VideoList](src/components/VideoList.js)
     - [VideoItem](src/components/VideoItem.js)
   - [youtube](src/apis/youtube.js) - Scaffolding for easily calling YouTube API using Axion

+## Usage

+1. Type any keyword in the input field
+2. Click on 'Search' button or press 'Enter'
+3. 5 videos loaded from YouTube and 1st one selected by default
+4. Click play or select a different video to play

 ## Screenshot